sungeunbae/swc_vuw2015/sql-novice-world/02-sort-dup.md

 This query gives us a good idea of which country in which continent has what size of population.

-> ## Find Distinct government form {.challenge}
+> ### Find distinct government forms {.challenge}
 > Write a query that selects distinct government form from the `Country` table.
-Order the output alphabethcally.
+Order the output alphabetically.

-> ## Displaying continent and government form {.challenge}
+> ### Displaying pairs of continent and government form {.challenge}
 >
 > Write a query that displays continent and government form from `Country` table ordered by continent then by government form.
-> Remove duplicates from the ouput.
+> Remove duplicates from the output.